-Problem Solving and Intervention Team
+Behavior Intervention Team

-A problem-solving and intervention team shall be established for each student who exhibits social, emotional, or behavioral difficulty that may escalate, if not addressed, to potentially dangerous behavior.
-The problem-solving and intervention team shall include at least one (1) member who is an academic and behavioral assessment and intervention professional.
+A behavior intervention team (BIT) shall be established for each student who exhibits social, emotional, or behavioral difficulty that may escalate, if not addressed, to potentially dangerous behavior.
+The BIT shall include members who are academic and behavioral assessment and intervention professionals.

-A student's problem-solving and intervention team shall:
+A student's BIT shall: